 Please book an assessment to see if treatment is available..

 Your depth perception plays an important role in your activity and safety.
-Problems with depth perception can cause difficulty on stairs, uneven ground, and create greater risk of falls.
+Problems with depth perception can cause difficulty on stairs, uneven ground, and can create greater risk of falls.

 Certain glasses and cataract lenses can play a role in depth perception problems.
 This is especially common with progressive lenses, multifocal contacts, or monovision.

 Depth perception issues can also be caused by problems with how the brain processes vision and uses the eyes together.
-This can happen after a concussion, vestibular problem, or sometimes just slowly get worse.
+This can happen after a concussion, vestibular problem, or sometimes just slowly gets worse.